info201b-sp21/ps-shiny/README.md

   that change the visual output in your application, such as type of the plot, data displayed on the x or y axis of a scatterplot.
-Note: I mean _side panel_ but not neccesarily _sidebarLayout_.
+Note: I mean _side panel_ but it does not have to be _sidebarLayout_.
 * There is a main panel where the data is presented (as a plot or table).
 * You must create at least one visual representation of a dataset (a plot) that reacts to the widgets in the sidepanel
-* You must also add some textual output that reacts to a widget, for instance number of non-missing observations.
+* You must also add some textual output that reacts to a widget, such as the number of non-missing observations.
 * One of your widgets must change the data that is being displayed.
 For instance, the user may be able to choose between distribution of date and distribution of shape.
 In contrary, if the widget only